Neighbours: 2010s

 In January 2010, Neighbours returned to Australian screens to an audience of 563,000.
-On 20 January, the ratings fell to a low of 426,000, making it one of the programme's lowest ever ratings in Australia.
+On 20 January, the ratings fell to a low of 426,000, making it one of the program's lowest ever ratings in Australia.
 A July 2010 report showed figures had dropped 20%, from having 1.2 million viewers in 1991 to a low of 618,000 in 2010.
-A Network Ten spokesperson commented "Most of the show's budget is covered by its UK deal with Channel 5 and the 50-odd other countries it is seen in, so it's not a financial problem for Ten despite the low ratings.
-And Ten needs the show to score the Australian content and drama points required for it to hold on to a broadcasting licence".
 On 29 October 2010, Neighbours' ratings dropped to a low figure of 386,000 viewers.
 Viewing numbers for Network Ten that night were down across all programmes.
 The show's highest figure of the week was 590,000 on 25 October 2010.

-Since moving to digital multichannel Eleven, Neighbours has traditionally rated between 250,000 and 350,000 viewers.
+Following its move to digital multichannel Eleven, Neighbours rated between 250,000 and 350,000 viewers.
 The show attracted 254,000 viewers for its first episode broadcast on 11 January 2011.
 This was half the number of viewers that watched it on Network Ten; the Herald Sun reported that it was a good result as "bosses were only expecting 133,000."
 Neighbours became Eleven's most-watched show and the third highest rating show on digital multichannels that night.
 Programming chief David Mott stated, "Last night's strong result for Neighbours already suggests the audience will follow the folks from Ramsay Street to their brand new neighbourhood on Eleven."
-On 24 January 2011, Neighbours achieved 330,000 viewers, and three days later, 355,000 viewers tuned in, becoming the show's highest rating yet on Eleven at the time.
+On 27 January 2011, Neighbours achieved 355,000 viewers, becoming the show's highest rating yet on Eleven at the time.
 The show had more viewers than the Ten Evening News in the 16–39 and 18–49 demographics.
 On 13 June 2011, Neighbours was watched by 455,000 viewers, making it the highest rating show on digital multichannels that night, and breaking its previous ratings record on the channel.
 On 27 May 2013, episode 6651 of Neighbours was watched by an audience of 405,000 viewers, which was the highest rating the series had achieved in nearly two years.
 Neighbours began going through a ratings decline in 2016, with episodes now averaging below 200,000 viewers.
-Executive producer Jason Herbison told TV Tonight, "We know that our show is performing really solidly in the UK.
-We're not sure why it's not here [in Australia] but we're taking a real look at it."
-He further added, "We're all trying to figure out what we need to do in order to keep our audience."
 The first episode screened on Eleven in March 2018 gained only 118,000 viewers.